-Annual Cash Dividends Declared per Share 2017 2016 2015 Class A voting shares ("Class A") Class B non-voting shares ("Class B") \$ 0.45 \$ 0.39 \$ 0.29 \$ 0.46 \$ 0.40 \$ 0.30
+Annual Cash Dividends Declared per Share 2018 2017 2016 Class A voting shares ("Class A") Class B non-voting shares ("Class B") \$ \$ 0.51 0.52 0.45 0.46 \$ \$ 0.39 0.40

-\ dividends have been restated for 5:1 stock split
+^{} dividends have been restated for 5:1 stock split on June 5, 2017

-Dividend payments are restricted by loan covenants in the Company's senior note agreements whereby certain unfavourable financial ratios could cause dividends to be reduced or eliminated until such financial ratios are rectified.
+Dividend payments are restricted by loan covenants in the Company's credit facility agreements whereby certain unfavourable financial ratios could cause dividends to be reduced or eliminated until such financial ratios are rectified.
 Dividends can only be paid from retained earnings.
 The Company's dividend policy is to provide a stable and potentially growing cash return to shareholders, balancing the Company's internal cash position and requirements, and other means of providing returns to investors such as share repurchases in the open market.
 CCL Industries Inc. has paid dividends quarterly for over 30 years with periodic increases and has not reduced its dividend payout per share during this period.